Tep1g/notes/content/index.md

 ---
-title: Welcome to Tepig's Notes
+title: Welcome to my notes
 ---
 Welcome to my website!
 This is where I store my publicly accessible notes and research topics.